mgeffroy/P1-US-COVID-19-Vaccination-Campaign/README.md

 ## Project Description/Outline

-Determine the effectiveness of the US vaccination campaign in attending the population that is most affected by covid-19 disease.
+The scope of this study is to determine the effectiveness of the US vaccination campaign in attending the population that is most affected by covid-19 disease.
 This is achieved by revising the total number of doses applied, vaccination coverage, population demographics such as gender, race, socioeconomic status, and education, versus epidemiologic variables: incidence, prevalence, hospitalization, UCI, death numbers.

 ## Research question
 ### Is the vaccination roll-out campaign covering the population most affected by covid-19 in the United States?